JUAN ANTONIO LO BELLO, WINE EDUCATOR AND EXPERIENCE CREATOR

 My first memory of wine is playing outside in a stinky pile of pomace with my brother Diego at my grandfather’s vineyard in Mendoza, Argentina, where I spent the first six years of my life.

-I vividly recall the rotten smell of the wine pomace (made from the discarded skins, seeds and stands) fermenting and drying in the sun.
+I vividly recall the rotten smell of the wine pomace (made from the discarded skins, seeds and stalks) fermenting and drying in the sun.
 The smell of composting pomace is the smell of decay, earthy, slightly sour, and vinegary, but for a six year old these were great mountains to climb, and I thought this was great fun!

 Now, fast forward to when I was a bit older and I wanted nothing to do with the wine business, because when you are young it’s just not cool to do what your family does.
 So, I didn’t really go into wine until much later in life.